Mi-LeV/DlVideosFromYt/README.md

 * Then execute youtube.py

 The script will :
-* Read the txt file line by line and take a line as a title of video or of a playlist (if there is the keyword playlist as the beginning in it).
+* Read the txt file line by line and take a line as a title of a video or of a playlist (if there is the keyword playlist as the beginning in it).
-* search titles of videos on youtube, and download them.
+* search titles of videos on youtube and download them.
-* search for titles of playlists on youtube, then download all videos in the playlist found.
+* search for titles of playlists on youtube then download all the videos in the playlist found.
 * Convert theses videos in mp3 in a new folder in your cwd (the folder in which is the youtube.py executed).

-Right now, you can only download mp3 in 256kBs (which is pretty good).
+For now, you can only download mp3 in 256kBs (which is pretty good).

 # Requirements
 * [An API youtube v3 key without login](https://developers.google.com/youtube/registering_an_application)